Physics-24/Motion1/docs/week1.md

 5. [Circular motion](#5-circular-motion)
     - representing vectors in a polar basis set

-Full textbook readings and extra problems available at the [bottom of the page](#readings-and-extra-problems).
+Full textbook readings and optional extra problems available at the [bottom of the page](#readings-and-extra-problems).

 ------------------------------------------